crm1219/CS377-Final-Project/README.md

 ## Installation Requirements
 To install and run this app, clone this repository and open it through Android Studio.
 Make sure you have a stable internet connection and at least the Panda 3 version of Android Studio.

+## Architecture and Project Structure
+This application follows the Model-View-ViewModel architectural pattern.
+Classes are divided between five different modules - data, which stores the information displayed in the app; network, which fetches data from the API; repository, which interfaces between the data, network, and viewmodel classes; viewmodel, which handles the business logic of the application; and ui, which displays information in the app's view components.

+## Contribution Guidelines